-The Pollock family have owned Wooleen Station since 1990 and on the 21st May 1993 Helen and Brett Pollock welcomed the first paying guests to Wooleen Homestead.
-Offering friendly, traditional Australian Outback Hospitality in beautiful surroundings with fine food, good wines and personalised service for everyone from the adventurous adult to a family group.
+The Pollock family have owned Wooleen Station since 1990.
+Helen and Brett began offering friendly, traditional Australian outback hospitality in beautiful surroundings with fine food, good wines and personalised service for everyone from the adventurous adult to a family group.

 Today, David Pollock and wife Frances Pollock are your hosts whilst staying at Wooleen Station.

-The couple featured on ABC’s Australian Story twice in 2012 and once in 2014.
-To watch the program please visit here
+The couple featured on ABC's Australian Story twice in 2012 and in 2014 and once in 2017.
+To watch the program please visit here.

 You will no doubt meet David and Frances during your time at Wooleen, regardless of where you stay.

-Frances studied Eco-tourism at Murdoch university, chairs the Gascoyne Murchison Tourism (inc) and sits on the board of Australia’s Golden Outback representing the Gascoyne-Murchison sub region.
-Frances is passionate about tourism and customer service.
-Its her goal that you enjoy every moment at Wooleen Station and feel connected to country.
+She is passionate about tourism and customer service.
+It's her goal that you enjoy every moment at Wooleen Station and feel connected to country.

 If you are interested in coming to stay with David and Frances at Wooleen and learning about the station's history and future, please don’t hesitate to contact them now from the contact page or make a booking.